Driving in Iceland: The Ultimate Guide to Road Trips

 What car insurance should I get?

-CDW (Collision Damage Waiver) is often included in the car rental price, and many companies offer optional insurances such as SCDW, GP, TP, SAAP/SADW, and Premium Insurance.
-It's advised that you add gravel protection if it's available, especially if you are planning on driving the south coast of Iceland or accessing the central Highlands.
+CDW (Collision Damage Waiver) is often included in the car rental price, and many companies offer optional insurance such as SCDW, GP, TP, SAAP/SADW, and Premium Insurance.
+It's advised that you add gravel protection if it's available, especially if you are planning on driving the South Coast of Iceland or accessing the central Highlands.

 It's essential to know that all the insurance packages are based on self-risk/self-liability.
 In case of an accident, you are responsible for up to X amount of damage, which is outlined in the CDW/SCDW section of the rental agreement.